sujeetc/SCRUBD/limitations/README.md

 ### `Turn-The-Rudder/`
 This folder contains three CSV files that highlight different levels of function similarities in smart contracts, focusing on vulnerabilities:

 - **`duplicates-semantically-unique.csv`**: This file lists smart contract functions that are semantically unique but may contain duplicate or similar-looking code.
-It is useful for understanding how small syntactical differences may or may not affect vulnerability detection tools.

-- **`duplicates-unique.csv`**: This file contains data where duplicate function names exist, but the functions are unique in terms of their logic or structure.
-This highlights potential challenges in detecting vulnerabilities when function names are reused but their logic diverges.
+- **`duplicates-unique.csv`**: This file contains a list of unique functions from duplicates.csv

 - **`duplicates.csv`**: This file lists completely identical functions found in different smart contracts.
-These duplicates share both the same function names and bodies, making them ideal for analysis of exact matches and vulnerability propagation.
+These duplicates share both the same function names and bodies.

 Each file contains the following columns: